 Secondary treatment strategies should include the ones offered in the primary treatment as well as pain medication, TENS, manual therapy, braces, shoe insoles and in some instances injections.
+Additionally at Saltfleet Clinic we offer photobiomodulation therapy for pain relief and inflammation reduction.
 However, secondary strategies alone cannot address the factors that contribute to pain and disabilities.
 If the primary and secondary strategies are not satisfactory, then the patient should trial tertiary treatment.

 Tertiary treatment strategies should be used with individuals with very severe symptoms or those who did not get satisfactory results with the previous treatment options.
 Tertiary strategies include joint replacement or osteotomy.

 Physical activity is good for everyone and is an important part of managing osteoarthritis.
 Physical activity can occur during leisure activities (walking, sport) or occupation.
 However, you may not be able to control load on your body during these activities.

 Therapeutic exercise can be designed to work on many things to help people with osteoarthritis.
 GLAD is a therapeutic exercise program that includes neuromuscular movements that can improve the way you move and gives you more confidence to do other exercises.
 The exercises in GLAD are designed to improve muscular endurance and strength to help you perform daily activities such as standing up from sitting and walking on stairs.